keeler/sifty/README.md

 You can run the tests with this command:
 ```
-npm run build && npm run firefox:dev
+npm run test
 ```

 This will build the extension with tests included and load it as a temporary extension in Firefox using `web-ext`.

-A test page should automatically launch and show the outcome of the tests.
+Two firefox windows will open automatically:
+1. Window 1:
+    - `about:debugging` to access console & debugging tools for the extension
+    - `about:addons` to adjust the settings of the extension, e.g. enable in private browsing.
+1. Window 2:
+    - Unit tests
+    - Integration tests

-**NOTE:** If the tests fail, you may need to [allow the extension in private browsing](https://support.mozilla.org/en-US/kb/extensions-private-browsing).
+**NOTE:** If the integration tests fail, you may need to [allow the extension in private browsing](https://support.mozilla.org/en-US/kb/extensions-private-browsing).
 When you click 'Allow' the test page should reload automatically because the extension reloads.

 ### Releasing